top of page

 You can remove these numbers from your database.

-Temporary errors are when the phone is unreachable, out of credit, the network is down etc.
+Temporary errors are when the phone is unreachable, out of credit, switched off, the network is down etc.

 You can try again at another time and you may be successful.